Travis County Adult Probation (Community Supervision) FAQ

 I’m on regular probation.
 Why didn’t you get me deferred adjudication?

 We always try to get deferred adjudication (if we can’t get the case dismissed).
 Unfortunately, the prosecutor has to be willing to offer it.
-Deferred adjudication is not allowed by law to be offered on a DWI charge (unless it is reduced to Obstruction of a Highway).

 Can I transfer probation to another city/county in Texas if I have to move?